No products in the cart.

 XT:

-Maybe just sweatshirt and jeans!
+Maybe just a sweatshirt and jeans!

 XT:

 Depends on where we’re going and what time.
-But I would say Jeans, tank top, with a cute jacket or cardigan.
+But I would say Jeans, a tank top, with a cute jacket or cardigan.

 When we experienced the first lockdown, did you learn anything new from quarantine?